Black hole thermodynamics in natural variables: Quadrophenia: AdS asymptotics

 Apart from the above construction, the existence of four horizons gives us a much larger set of possible linear combinations, e.g.\ using all four horizons together.
 After some experimentation about this, with the help of {\it Mathematica} and the supplemented file, we have isolated a set of particularly interesting combinations of the four sets of variables: \bea \eea and analogous definitions for all other chemical potentials, entropies and on-shell actions.
 Naturally this also gives an automatically satisfied first law of black hole thermodynamics and quantum statistical relation for every on-shell action, $I_\text{W, N, E, S}$.
 We would then for example recover the on-shell action of the outer-most horizon by \be I_{(4)} = I_\text{W} + I_\text{N} + I_\text{E} + I_\text{S}\ . \ee

 It seems natural to expect that the left- and right-moving sectors related to the outer two horizons, $I_{l, r}^{(34)}$, are the best candidate for interesting simplifications, as also considered in \cite{Nian:2020qsk} in the near-extremal limit of the AdS$_5$ solutions.
 However, it actually turns out that the latter ``directional'' parametrization seems most interesting from the point of view of the resulting expressions and the BPS limits.
 Let us first emphasize that no matter which variables we use, the explicit expressions are too complicated for a complete simplification and an explicit result, as can be verified by numerical checks in the {\it .nb} file.
 However, we find one remarkable simplification for the on-shell action in the latter coordinates, \eqref{eq:directional}, which is again a result of numerical analysis.
-Without taking any limits in the full phase space, we find a constant expression for $I_\text{E}$ that is independent of the related chemical potentials $\beta_\text{E}, \varphi_\text{E}, \omega_\text{E}$, and only depends by the sign of the horizon curvature and the respective genus, \be I_\text{E} = \frac{\kappa\, \pi}{2}\, L^2\, |1-\frak{g}|\ . \ee The other three on-shell actions, $I_\text{W}$, $I_\text{N}$, and $I_\text{S}$, are not constant in general and we could not infer their explicit dependence on the corresponding potentials.
+Without taking any limits in the full phase space, we find a constant expression for $I_\text{E}$ that is independent of the related chemical potentials $\beta_\text{E}, \varphi_\text{E}, \omega_\text{E}$, and only depends by the sign of the horizon curvature and the respective genus, \be I_\text{E} = \frac{\kappa\, \pi}{2}\, L^2\, |1-\frak{g}|\ . \ee Note that the corresponding East-moving chemical potentials all vanish identically, \be \beta_\text{E} = \varphi_\text{E} = \omega_\text{E} = 0\ , \ee and the sum of the entropies then automatically obeys the above sum (with an overall minus sign due to the quantum statistical relation), as already noticed in \cite{Xu:2013zpa,Xu:2014qaa}.
+Ultimately these completely simplifications can be attributed to Vieta's formula for the sum of the roots $r_{(i)}$.
+The other three on-shell actions, $I_\text{W}$, $I_\text{N}$, and $I_\text{S}$, are not constant in general and we could not infer their explicit dependence on the corresponding potentials.
 It would be very interesting to derive the above simple formula either from first principles or microscopically from a dual field theory point of view.

 We now move to discuss in more detail the corresponding BPS limits, which are rather distinct for the two main choices of horizon topology, and will be discussed separately.